Website Color Guide: Principles & Effective Application

 Amazon | Orange, black, white | Blue, gray | Orange highlights key CTAs (Buy Now) |

-How to Choose Your Own Website Color Palette
+Viet SEO's Guide to Choosing Your Own Website Color Palette

 1. Use the Color Wheel